 ***Full-scale policy conference taking place online***

 This conference will discuss the priorities for improving the health outcomes in babies and young children and the next steps for policy.

-It is taking place as Rt Hon Andrea Leadsom, Government's Early Years Health Adviser - who is a keynote speaker at this conference - leads a review into improving health outcomes in babies and young children as part of the Government’s levelling up policy agenda.
+It is taking place as The Rt Hon Andrea Leadsom MP, Government's Early Years Health Adviser - who is a keynote speaker at this conference - leads a review into improving health outcomes in babies and young children as part of the Government’s levelling up policy agenda.

 With the first phase of the review expected in early 2021, this conference will be an opportunity for stakeholders to discuss the priorities and latest thinking on improving health outcomes.

 The discussion is bringing together stakeholders with key policy officials who are due to attend from DHSC and the DfE.

 - The priorities for improving health outcomes for babies and young children

 - Understanding the importance of the first 1,000 days in child development

 - Improving child public health, reducing inequalities and the impact of social adversity in childhood